How to Calm Travel Anxiety So You Can Actually Enjoy Your Trip

 Meditones can help you rest in unfamiliar environments and also provide relief from jet lag.

-This is because meditones stimulate brain waves similar to sleep.
+This is because meditones help you produce brain waves similar to sleep.
 So they’ll help you rest during your journey, and refresh you at your new destination.

 I am going to have meditones on me on every flight I get on.
 Travel anxiety is unfortunately a real thing in my life and I just know they are going to help. ~ Jade